About the Alexandria Domestic Violence Program

 - grant you possession of a jointly owned automobile

-- order the abuser to stay away from you, your children, or any family members
+- order the respondent to stay away from you, your children or any family members including pets

-- order the abuser to stay away from your residence and/or place of employment
+- order the respondent to stay away from your residence and/or place of employment

-- order the abuser into a counseling program
+- order the respondent into a counseling program

-- Protective orders are designed for people who are experiencing family abuse.
+- Protection orders are designed for people who are experiencing stalking or family abuse.
 Family abuse is any act of violence, force, or threat, including any forceful detention, which results in physical injury or places one in reasonable apprehension of serious bodily injury and is committed by a family or household member.

-- If you are related or married to, living together in the last 12 months or have children in common with the abuser, you are eligible to apply for a protection order in the Juvenile and Domestic Relations Court.
+- If you are related or married to/divorced, living together in the last 12 months or have children in common with the abuser, you are eligible to apply for a protection order in the Juvenile and Domestic Relations Court.

 Kinds of Protective Orders (Three types)